 The Annual Plan sets out the Council's plans and budget for 2022/23.
 It identifies any variations from what was planned in our Long Term Plan and the reasons for these.

-He karere Mayor's Message
+Nā te koromatua Mayor's Message

 E ngā tāngata katoa o te rohe nei, piki mai kake mai.